 - This quieter room contains special lighting, classical music, a bean bag chair, a tent, and other sensory equipment including liquid tile mats, a body sock, weighted blanket, tactile wall, slinky pop tube, LED magic flashing ball wand, Tangle Jr., a Koosh ball, and more.

-- This social narrative, replete with visual supports, will help familiarize your child with museum exhibits, rules, spaces, and helpers.
+- This social narrative, complete with visual supports, will help familiarize your child with museum exhibits, rules, spaces, and helpers.

 - We recommend you download, print and read it with your child before you visit.